10 portfolio data sources every effective PMO needs to know

 The difference between those two versions of PMO isn't process or methodology.
 It's how they treat data.
 Specifically, the right PMO data, structured correctly, focused on decisions rather than documentation.

-Here's the thing most PMOs get backwards: you can't buy or borrow this data.
-You have to create it, compile it, and maintain it.
+Here's the thing most PMOs get backwards: you can't just 'pull' this data.
+You have to create it, negotiate it, and maintain it.
 That's the hard work.
 But once you have it, the signals it generates are genuinely transformative, and will enable those around you to deliver the right work more effectively.

 This is your checklist.
 Ten portfolio data sources every data-led PMO needs - in roughly the order you should build them.